 SUMMER 2022 INFORMATION WILL BE AVAILABLE IN FEBRUARY!

 Have you ever wondered how your favorite songs are put together?
 Have you ever wanted to learn how to use computers and technology to make your own music?
 This camp will introduce you to the artistic and technical skills needed to produce professional-sounding music tracks.
 Working in a state-of-the-art facility, students will learn about Digital Audio Workstations, drum and synthesizer programming, vocal production, and arranging for different musical styles.
 At the end of the week, students will present a listening party showcasing the tracks they have produced!

-- All students will receive a Music Producer Intro Welcome Letter 2019 via email at least 1 week before the program starts with all necessary details including drop off, pick up, what to bring, etc. Feel free to call the Academy office with questions at 703-993-9889.
+- All students will receive a Welcome Letter via email at least 1 week before the program starts with all necessary details including camp schedule, supply list, web links, etc. For additional information, please contact the Academy at firstname.lastname@example.org.

 - Questions about parking on campus?
 Find answers here.